 The Blame Game

-Using git blame is ridiculously simple.
-Just open your terminal, navigate to your repository, and type:
+Open your terminal, navigate to your repository, and type:

 git blame src/index.js